 I grew up on Rhubarb sauce and learned how to make it from my Grandma, Irene when I was about 12.
-We had moved from one side of town to the other and there was a rhubarb plant on the side of the house.
-I told the story about that sauce on another post, the one for my Spice Rubbed Pork Tenderloin with a Rhubarb Cranberry Compote.
+We had moved from one side of town to the other and there was a rhubarb plant on the side of the new house.
+I told the story about that sauce on another post, the one for my Spice-Rubbed Pork Tenderloin with a Rhubarb Cranberry Compote.
 We cut up the rhubarb and put it in a pot.
 Then Grandma says, “Put some sugar in it.”
 Of course, I wanted to know how much and Grandma replied, “Just some sugar.”
 And in my head, never aloud, I couldn’t help but think, “Thanks, Grandma, that’s helpful.”

 About Strawberry Rhubarb Compote:

 Well, that’s how Grandma cooked, and really often how I cook, too.
-I had to learn how to hold myself back, take a look at or even measure what I normally dump in a pot when I was writing up recipes for my daughter and later when I started this blog.
+I had to learn how to hold myself back, take a look and measure what I normally dump in a pot when I was writing up recipes for my daughter and later when I started this blog.
 But some things aren’t particular and some things are just by taste, so in effect, in the recipe below, I say “Put some sugar in this.”
 But I’m giving you a range, 1/4 to a 1/2 a cup so you can have your Strawberry Rhubarb Compote on the tart or the sweet side.
 Me?
 I like it tart.

 This Strawberry Rhubarb Compote is such a perfect dessert topping.
 Over ice-cream or a yellow, white or pound cake.
 It can be napped over a pannacotta, pudding, custard or layered in a parfait.
-Or it can go on pancakes or in Crepes, specifically my Sheet Pan Crepes, and that’s what I made it for, today.
+Or it can go on pancakes or in Crepes, specifically my Oven Sheet Pan Crepes, and that’s what I made it for, today.
 That recipe will be posted next.
 I think Strawberry Rhubarb Compote just a perfect little “Springy” recipe and it would be great for Mother’s Day, which is coming up.
 It’s hard to believe it’s the first of May, already!

 I kept this Strawberry Rhubarb Compote very simple, just letting the flavors of the rhubarb and strawberry shine through.
 You can tweak or fiddle with the recipe, adding in other flavorings.
 At the most basic, maybe a little vanilla, but citrus, like lemon, lime or orange is always good.
 Some people like flavorings that lean towards chutney, maybe a little cardamom.